Knee Treatments

 ACL Tears

-An anterior cruciate ligament (ACL) tear is a common knee injury typically occurring during high-impact sports or activities involving sudden, twisting motions.
-The ACL is one of the four major ligaments in the knee joint and stabilizes the knee during specific movements, such as pivoting or changing direction.
-When the ACL is torn, it can cause pain, swelling, and instability in the knee.
+An anterior cruciate ligament (ACL) tear commonly occurs during high-impact sports or activities that involve twisting motions.
+The ACL, one of the four main ligaments in the knee, stabilizes the joint during pivoting and quick direction changes.
+When the ligament tears, pain, swelling, and instability usually follow.

-Treatment for an ACL tear depends on the severity of the injury and the individual’s activity level.
-In mild cases, physical therapy and rest may be enough to allow the ligament to heal independently.
-Surgery may be necessary to repair or reconstruct the torn ligament in more severe cases.
+Treatment depends on the severity of the tear and a patient’s activity level.
+In mild cases, rest and physical therapy may allow the ligament to heal.
+However, surgery might be necessary in more severe cases to repair or reconstruct the ligament.

-Recovery time varies depending on the extent of the injury and the individual’s rehabilitation progress.
-With proper treatment and rehabilitation, many people can return to their previous level of activity after an ACL tear.
+Recovery time varies depending on the injury’s extent and adherence to rehabilitation.
+With appropriate treatment, many people regain strength and return to their normal activity levels.

 Cartilage Injuries

-Treatment for cartilage injuries aims to alleviate pain and restore knee function.
-Options include chondroplasty to clear out loose cartilage, microfracture to stimulate a healing response, osteochondral autografts and allografts to transplant healthy cartilage, and autologous chondrocyte implantation (ACI) to use the patient’s cultured cells to repair the lesion.
-Selecting the appropriate treatment depends on the injury’s size, location, and severity to improve joint stability and reduce symptoms.
+Treatment aims to relieve pain and restore knee function.
+Options may include chondroplasty to remove loose cartilage, microfracture to stimulate healing, osteochondral grafts to replace damaged tissue, and autologous chondrocyte implantation (ACI) to repair cartilage using the patient’s own cells.
+Selecting the right approach depends on the injury’s size, location, and severity.

 Meniscus Injuries